Where was Mamma Mia filmed? The hit 2008 Hollywood movie Mamma Mia is set on the fictional Greek island of Kalokairi.

 Where Did the Mamma Mia Cast Stay?

-The Mamma Mia cast and crew stayed at various hotels on the islands of Skopelos and Skiathos while shooting the movie.
+The Mamma Mia cast and crew stayed at various hotels on the islands of Skopelos and Skiathos while they were filming.
 Other cast members rented villas across Skopelos island.

 Where Was Mamma Mia Filmed?